History of Morocco: Opposition to European control

 Many Moroccan Goumiers, or indigenous soldiers in the French army, assisted the Allies in both World War I and World War II.
 During World War II, the badly divided nationalist movement became more cohesive.
 However, the nationalists belief that an Allied victory would pave the way for independence was disappointed.
 In January 1944, the Istiqlal (Independence) Party, which subsequently provided most of the leadership for the nationalist movement, released a manifesto demanding full independence, national reunification, and a democratic constitution.
 The Sultan Muhammad V (1927–1961) had approved the manifesto before its submission to the French resident general, who answered that no basic change in the protectorate status was being considered.
 The general sympathy of the sultan for the nationalists became evident by the end of the war, although he still hoped to see complete independence achieved gradually.
 On 10 April 1947, in spite of a massacre instigated by French forces in Casablanca, Sultan Muhammad V delivered a momentous speech in Tangier appealing for independence and territorial unity of Morocco, having travelled from French Morocco and through Spanish Morocco to reach the Tangier International Zone.
-The résidence, supported by French economic interests and vigorously backed by most of the colons, adamantly refused to consider even reforms short of independence.In December 1952, a riot broke out in Casablanca over the assassination of the Tunisian labour leader Farhat Hached; this event marked a watershed in relations between Moroccan political parties and French authorities.
+The résidence, supported by French economic interests and vigorously backed by most of the colons, adamantly refused to consider even reforms short of independence.

+Although Zionism in Morocco dates back to the early 20th century, the significant emigration of Moroccan Jews only began after the establishment of the State of Israel in the 1948 Palestine war.
+This emigration was organized and facilitated by Zionist groups from outside of Morocco; about 60,000 migrated through Cadima (1949–1956) and about 90,000 in Operation Yachin (1961–1964).In December 1952, a riot broke out in Casablanca over the assassination of the Tunisian labour leader Farhat Hached; this event marked a watershed in relations between Moroccan political parties and French authorities.
 In the aftermath of the rioting, the residency outlawed the new Moroccan Communist Party and the Istiqlal Party.

 France's exile of the highly respected Sultan Mohammed V to Madagascar on Eid al-Adha of 1953, and his replacement by the unpopular Mohammed Ben Aarafa, sparked active opposition to the French protectorate both from nationalists and those who saw the sultan as a religious leader.
 In retribution, Muhammad Zarqtuni bombed Casablanca's Marché Central in the European ville nouvelle on Christmas of that year.
+A month after his replacement, Allal ben Abdallah, a Moroccan nationalist attempted to assassinate the sultan on his way to the friday prayers at Great Mosque of Fes el-Jdid.
 Two years later, faced with a united Moroccan demand for the sultan's return and rising violence in Morocco, as well as a deteriorating situation in Algeria, the French government brought Mohammed V back to Morocco, and the following year began the negotiations that led to Moroccan independence.
+So, with the triumphant return of Sultan Mohammed ben Youssef, the beginning of the end of the colonial era was marked.